Sleep - birth to 3 months

 - offer another feed, (often called a 'top-up' feed)

-- allow him to suck on a dummy or thumb (dummies should not be used until breastfeeding is established by about 6 weeks)
+- allow him to suck on a dummy or thumb (if breastfeeding - dummies should not be used until breastfeeding is established by about 6 weeks)

 - use a baby sling so your baby is close and can hear your heart beat.
 This may help him settle and allow you to do a few household tasks.